Marine navigation: History

-The "Ariel" and the "Taeping" contesting the Great Tea Race of 1866, depicted in a painting by Jack Spurling.

-Naval engagement between Russian and Japanese destroyers at Port Arthur during the Russo-Japanese War, 1904.

-Amundsen expedition to the South Pole, 1913.

-Sinking of an enemy ship by a German "U-boat" in 1917.
-In addition to submarine warfare, submersible vessels have had all sorts of uses, including mail, the oceanography or polar exploration.

-The Operation Overlord (June 1944) was the largest naval operation in history, in a relatively small maritime environment (the English Channel).

-The United States Fifth Fleet departs for Okinawa in March 1945, in the final stages of the War of the Pacific.

 Contemporary shipping has massively ceased to perform one of its traditional functions and has been replaced by aviation, such as passenger transport, although with two important exceptions: leisure travel (tourism by cruise ships) and irregular traffic of people (irregular immigration).
 Since the Second Industrial Revolution, the main volume of freight transport has been hydrocarbons (oil tankers and gas tankers).
 Other raw materials are also transported in bulk on cargo ships, but from 1956 onward, a large part of goods of all kinds were adapted to standardized containers that speed up loading and unloading, allowing a combination with land transport (hub).
 Highly technological navigation has reduced crews and increased the size of ships.
 For example, in deep-sea fishing, which locates its prey with sophisticated means and lasts indefinitely in time — freezer ships or factory ships — which in some circumstances has made them vulnerable to new forms of piracy.

-Routes of the Calypso, research ship of Commander Cousteau.

-Cargo vessel using the appropriate facilities for container traffic (container cranes) at the port of Le Havre.

-Boat overloaded with illegal immigrants, alongside a Spanish coast guard.

 Methods and techniques

 These are the methods used in maritime navigation to solve the three problems of the navigator: